Master the basics of working in R on this 2-day course.

 ✔ A full-colour manual covering everything in the course so that you can recap.

-✔ A USB stick for the course exercises to let you practice more in your own time.
+✔ A USB stick for the course exercises to let you practise more in your own time.

 ✔ A Certificate of Attendance.